Today I am showing you how to design the nursery of your dreams.

 Start a Pinterest Board for Your Nursery

-Start a Pinterest board for your nursery and use it as inspiration.
+First, start a Pinterest board for your nursery and use it as inspiration throughout the design process.

 This will help you streamline your style and determine what you ultimately want it to look like.

-Here are the top three photos I drew inspiration from while designing my daughter’s nursery.
+Here are the top three photos I drew inspiration from while designing my daughter‘s nursery… I’m drawn to mostly neutrals with girly accents.

-Draw the layout of your room to see exactly where your biggest furniture pieces will go.
+Draw the layout of your nursery room to see exactly where your biggest furniture pieces will go.

-Measure each wall and be sure to choose appropriately sized furniture.
+Measure each wall and be sure to choose appropriately sized furniture so you have enough space.

-Below is the layout of our nursery – keep in mind it’s not drawn to scale.
+Below is the layout of our nursery – keep in mind it’s not drawn to scale so you’ll need to consider the square footage of your own nursery.

 I’m terrible at drawings, but they give me an idea of where I want everything.